gaucho-labs/leptos-query/README.md

 ## FAQ

-### How's this different from a leptos Resource?
+### <ins>How's this different from a leptos Resource?</ins>

 A Query uses a resource under the hood, but provides additional functionality like caching, de-duplication, and invalidation.

 Resources are individually bound to the `Scope` they are created in.
 Queries are all bound to the `QueryClient` they are created in.
 Meaning, once you have a `QueryClient` in your app, you can access the value for a query anywhere in your app.

 With a resource, you have to manually lift it to a higher scope if you want to preserve it.
 And this can be cumbersome if you have a many resources.

+Also, queries are stateful on a per-key basis, meaning you can use the same query with for the same key in multiple places and only one request will be made, and they all share the same state.

-### What is the difference between `stale_time` and `cache_time`?
+### <ins>What's the difference between `stale_time` and `cache_time`? </ins>

 `staleTime` is the duration until a query transitions from fresh to stale.
 As long as the query is fresh, data will always be read from the cache only.